zmahfuz0613/react-components-functional/readme.md

 ### What is a Frontend Framework?
 (5 mins / 2:35)

 - A framework is software providing generic functionality and structure that serves as foundation to build and deploy applications.
-- Sinatra and Rails are frameworks that run on the server, receiving incoming request from the client, preforming some work that you have defined, and returning some response to the client.
+- Express is a framework that run on the server, receiving incoming request from the client, preforming some work that you have defined, and returning some response to the client.
 Front-end frameworks run in the client's browser, receive input from interactions with the page, perform some work that you have defined, and make any updates necessary.
 - Frameworks can help standardize code, give you additional functionality and performance, and can help get your code off the ground faster.
 - There are [many](http://stateofjs.com/2016/frontend/) front end frameworks and each go about solving problems of how state is managed, updated, and represented by a view but there are many commonalities.
 - There is a lot of debate over whether frontend frameworks count as frameworks at all -- some people say that they are just libraries and should be referred to as such.